 But herring catches started to decline in the 1920s, and in 1937 the fish arrived in Orkney on their annual migration six weeks late, after the fishermen needed to catch them and the processors required to gut and salt them had already moved south to eastern Scotland and England.
 1939 saw another disaster for the fishery and, perhaps as a symbolic mark of the end of an era, the Stronsay Hotel burned down in the same year.
 The herring boom was over.

 Only a little of the subsequent decline shows on the face of Whitehall itself, but not far to its east the ruins of a nearly empty Lower Whitehall are clear evidence of the much greater extent of the village during the herring years.
 It is also a clear sign of Stronsay's falling population.
-As late as 1931 this stood at nearly 1000, but it had fallen to under 400 by 1991.
+As late as 1931 this stood at nearly 1,000, but it had fallen to under 400 by 1991, and to 349 in 2011.

 Unsurprisingly for the main village overlooking the best harbour on an island named by one seafaring people (the Vikings) and then settled by another (the Dutch), Whitehall has always had close links with the sea.
 It takes its own very English-sounding name from the (presumably white) house built here by the privateer, Patrick Fea, in 1672.